dan-the-dev/tic-tac-toe-laravel/NOTES.md

    - I made a refactor of the controller immediately because strict TDD with triangulation etc would have costed a lot just to force a simple value on a simple behavior.
 The controller just have to validate request, send request to service, and handle response imho - and in this case we don't have a request and response is very small, so it wasn't worth it.
    - Since the Response here is very easy, I didn't create an adapter class for the response creation, but I created a dedicated method to isolate the responsibility anyway.
    - Important notes about tests: I typically favor manual Fakes and Spies over mocking library because this makes tests not coupled with the implementation (calling a specific method of a collaborator is an implementation detail) and therefore easier to maintain and doesn't change if I change the way those two classes communicate (the fake will change, but the fake is not specific of a single test - see [here](https://antodippo.com/how-can-i-trust-my-testsuite/#/25) for a reference).

+2. Implement the concrete of `NewGameCommandHandler` that handle the real behavior.
+   - Here I can try a more strict approach to TDD, GIT log should make it visible enough
+   - This strict approach will lead me to implement everything in the service, and then I will extract new components
+   - To make a concrete implementation, I need:
+     - A migration to create the `games` table - the table only needs an ID basically, atm; I will also add created_at and updated_at as best practice - I will face the problem 1 step at a time so I don't care about next requirements for now
+     - The Model for the new table - I will create it together with migration with the command `php artisan make:model Game --migration`
+     - The business logic of creating a new record in the table to create a new game, and return the ID
+     - Test list:
+       - create new record and return ID
+       - throw a custom Exception if something goes wrong